-> -you should have research experience corresponding to a level typical of a researcher about 2 years prior to receiving a PhD or equivalent degree.
+-you should have research experience corresponding to a level typical of a researcher about 2 years prior to receiving a PhD

-> -a summer research proposal that clearly fits the interdisciplinary research agenda of a selected IIASA program; before starting your application we recommend to get in touch with representatives of the program(s) of your choice.
+-a summer research proposal that clearly fits the interdisciplinary research agenda of a selected IIASA program; before starting your application we recommend to get in touch with representatives of the program(s) of your choice.

 -ability to work independently as well as to interact with other scientists;